ayham-1/tilde/articles/hardening-the-one-macro.md

 # Flashing LineageOS
 LineageOS being a customizable custom android ROM, is wanted by many.
-Unfortunately, one can only support as much Android devices until it is no longer feasable.
+Unfortunately, one can only support as many Android devices until it is no longer feasable.
 GSIs try to deliver a user experience that attempts to solve this.
 LineageOS GSI ROMs tend to be very buggy, mainly because of issues with vendor bootloaders.
 LineageOS GSI is flashable to the One Macro, and does indeed